BEFORE & AFTER: My China Cabinet Makeover Using Beyond Paint

-So this company used to be called RECLAIM Beyond Paint but they’ve since rebranded to Beyond Paint, reached out to me and offered to let me try a couple of their paints (I chose Nantucket and Off White).
+Beyond Paint, one of my favorite furniture paints, reached out and offered to let me try a couple of their paints (I chose Nantucket and Off White).
 I was curious to see how it worked so I said yes.
 I mean, free paint— can’t beat that.
-But I also wanted to see how it compares to Annie Sloan so I can fill you guys in on whether it’s a worthy product to try.
+But I also wanted to see how it compares to Annie Sloan Chalk Paint, which is like the Godmother of Furniture Paint, which (as I mentioned) doesn’t require sanding or priming.

 That’s fantastic because the prep work is the awful part of any project.
 I even hate wiping down furniture before painting it.
 That’s how lazy of a DIY’er I am.

-But when I compared it to Annie Sloan, there were clearly noticeable differences:
+But when I compared it to other furniture paints I have used, there were clearly noticeable differences:

 Beyond Paint is much thicker.